 Ability to work independently and as part of a team while being collaborative in resolving problems

 Ability to synthesize ones own results and others to formulate hypotheses

 Apply online.
-Please be sure to upload a Cover Letter and Resume/CV.
-In your cover letter, please specify which area(s) best meets your expertise and interests.
-References
+To be considered, please be sure to upload a Cover Letter and Resume/CV.

 Oregon Health & Science University values a diverse and culturally competent workforce.
 We are proud of our commitment to being an equal opportunity, affirmative action organization that does not discriminate against applicants on the basis of any protected class status, including disability status and protected veteran status.
 Individuals with diverse backgrounds and those who promote diversity and a culture of inclusion are encouraged to apply.
 To request reasonable accommodation contact the Affirmative Action and Equal Opportunity Department at 503-494-5148 or email@example.com.